How Do I Cook Perfect White Rice?

 The primary user intent is to provide instructions on how to properly bring rice and water to a boil, as this is a crucial step in cooking perfect white rice.
 The key semantic entities involved are rice, water, boiling, cooking, transformation, and absorption.
 Relevant sub-entities include starches, steam, heat, and pot.
 This information is presented using clear, concise language following a subject-predicate-object structure, without explicit RDF triple labeling.

-See also Best rice for shrimp biryani
+See also Best rice for beef biryani

 Secondary user intents that are addressed include providing the reasons why the boiling step is crucial, as well as emphasizing the importance of maintaining a rolling boil and not letting the pot simmer.
 The text is structured for quick comprehension, with a focus on relevant, actionable insights.
 It anticipates and includes follow-up questions, such as what happens if the rice isn't boiled properly.
 The language used is clear and concise, and the text is optimized for featured snippets.